 Our billing department is a tremendous resource.
 Crystal Ciszek, our Director of Operations & Business Development, is familiar with all of our families and supports them in a variety of ways.
 Our therapists are highly trained and well supported by our entire organization so that they can deliver the highest quality of care.
 From the top down, our organization is structured to try and take as much of the burden off the shoulders of families as we can.

 Q: One of the biggest burdens to families with special needs children is often financial.
 How is ATG helping families manage the costs associated with care?

 Maria: One of our biggest resources, especially at the moment, is our Grant and Hardship Program.
-As the cost for healthcare continues to rise, we are committed to supporting families by helping them identify and apply for grants as well as offering an in-house financial hardship program.
+As the cost of healthcare continues to rise, we are committed to supporting families by helping them identify and apply for grants as well as offering an in-house financial hardship program.

-For certain grants we can actually apply on a family’s behalf, which is something we we try to offer as much as possible.
+For certain grants, we can actually apply on a family’s behalf, which is something we try to offer as much as possible.
 Most of the families we work with already have so much going on that if we can do something for them, like applying for a financial assistance grant, we are more than happy to take it off their plate.

 For other grants in which we cannot apply on the family’s behalf, we are there to guide and support them every step of the way so that the family is assured that they are doing everything correctly.